-Lawrence McDonald is the New York Times Bestselling Author of “A Colossal Failure of Common Sense” – The Lehman Brothers Inside Story – one of the best-selling business books in the world, now published in 12 languages – top 20 all-time at the CFA Institute.
+Lawrence McDonald is the New York Times Bestselling Author of “A Colossal Failure of Common Sense” – The Lehman Brothers Inside Story – one of the best-selling business books in the world, now published in 12 languages – ranked a top 20 all-time at the CFA Institute.

 NASDAQ Up Volume, Telling Signs

 Up volume on the NASDAQ for most of the 1st quarter 2021 was spectacular.
 The Fed was pumping away at $120 billion a month as far as the eye could see, enticing speculators into an orgy of rampant excess.